fholmer/netdef/docs/user_guide/webadmin.rst

                 )
             )

-- At line 5 we replace the default Webadmin->Tools with your own
+- At line 5 we replace the default :menuselection:`Webadmin-->Tools` with your own
 - At line 9 we override the default Tools class with our extended functionality